 Business as usual is dead — and the data is no longer subtle.
 AI has moved into cognitive work itself.
 The thing organisations sold for two centuries, repeatable mental work, is being industrialised.

-• Counter-intuitively, employment is growing fastest in the occupations most exposed to AI — and AI-skilled roles command a 56% wage premium.
+- Employment is growing fastest in the occupations most exposed to AI, and AI-skilled roles now command a 56 per cent wage premium (PwC, 2025).

-• "Business as usual" is repeating learned behaviour.
-In Phase Three, that is the one strategy guaranteed to fail.
+- "Business as usual" means repeating learned behaviour.
+In Phase Three, the Age of Acceleration, that is the one strategy guaranteed to fail.

-Business as usual is dead, and the data is no longer subtle about it.
-The defining shift is not that AI drafts your emails — it is that AI has moved into cognitive work itself.
-Microsoft's 2025 Work Trend Index found that 49% of enterprise AI-assistant activity now supports analysis, problem-solving and creative thinking, not just producing text.
-The thing organisations sold for two centuries — repeatable mental work — is being industrialised.
+Business as usual is dead, and the data has stopped being subtle about saying so.
+The defining shift is not that AI drafts your emails.
+It is that AI has moved into cognitive work itself.
+Microsoft's 2025 Work Trend Index found that 49 per cent of enterprise AI-assistant activity now supports analysis, problem-solving and creative thinking, rather than simply producing text.
+The thing organisations sold for two centuries, repeatable mental work, is being industrialised in front of us.
 Carrying on as usual is not caution.
-It is the highest-risk move available.
+It is the highest-risk move on the table.

-I came back from dying at twenty-one with one knowing I have never been able to unknow: that nothing stays still, and the refusal to change is itself a choice.
-Phase One industrialised muscle.
-Phase Two industrialised repeatable mental work.
-Phase Three industrialises intellect.
+I came back from dying at twenty-one with one knowing I have never been able to shake: that nothing stays still, and the refusal to change is itself a choice.
+It helps to name where we are.
+Phase One, the Age of Effort: you work hard and get a little more, linear growth, the era that industrialised muscle.
+Phase Two, the Age of Scale: you build once and sell to millions, exponential growth, the era that industrialised repeatable mental work.
+Phase Three, the Age of Acceleration: output decoupled from human effort almost entirely, the phase AI unlocks, and the one that industrialises intellect.
 Each phase ended "business as usual" for the mode of work before it.
 This one ends it for knowledge work.

 What is actually changing about work?

 So the question stops being "will my job exist?" and becomes "which parts of my work just became cheap, and which just became valuable?"
-That is a far better question, and almost no one trained for it is being asked it.
+That is a far better question, and almost no one being asked to answer it was trained for the asking.

 Does this mean cutting headcount?

 The evidence points the other way, and this is the part that breaks the doom narrative.
-The WEF projects 170 million new roles and 92 million displaced by 2030 — a net gain of 78 million jobs.
-PwC's 2025 Global AI Jobs Barometer found that employment actually grew 38% in the occupations most exposed to AI, and that AI-exposed industries delivered roughly four times the productivity growth of the rest.
+The WEF projects 170 million new roles against 92 million displaced by 2030, a net gain of 78 million jobs.
+PwC's 2025 Global AI Jobs Barometer, built on close to a billion job adverts across six continents, found that employment grew 38 per cent in the occupations most exposed to AI, and that productivity growth in AI-exposed industries has nearly quadrupled since 2022, reaching 27 per cent.
 Jobs are growing fastest exactly where AI is most capable.
-The bigger constraint is not redundancy — it is the skills gap, which 63% of employers already name as the leading barrier to transformation.
+The bigger constraint is not redundancy.
+It is the skills gap, named by 63 per cent of employers as the leading barrier to transformation.
+The reassuring part, from the OECD's 2025 work on AI in the labour market, is that most workers exposed to AI will not need specialist machine-learning skills; they will need to change the tasks they do and the judgement they bring.

 Ready to act on it?